space space

 Metal overhead roller tracks are useful in many applications.
 This is a good solution when carpet, tile or hardwood extends into a closet and you want to avoid inlaying a floor track.

-When the shoji need to travel a greater distance than just their width, we use a wood floor track with a small inlaid aluminum channel.
-Spring-loaded guide pins in the bottom edge of each shoji engage the channel and stabilize the doors.
+When the shoji need to travel a greater distance than just their width, we use a wood floor track with a 3/8" inlaid aluminum channel.
+Spring-loaded guide pins in the bottom edge of each shoji engage the channel and stabilize the bottom of the doors.

 Shoji Screen Materials - top of page